12 Apr Student Right to Know of Athletic Graduation Rates: 2023 Definitive Guide

-While there continues to be ALOT on everyone’s plate for this upcoming academic year, especially as we begin to get back to semi-normal following COVID-19, many things remain the same — such as federal reporting.
+While there continues to be ALOT on everyone’s plate for this upcoming academic year, many things remain the same — such as federal reporting.
 Your institution is federally required to post its Student Right to Know of Athletic Graduation Rates report on your institutional website by July 1.
-The Student Right to Know of Athletic Graduation Rates: 2022 Definitive Guide breaks down what this federal regulation is and how to get it done.
+The Student Right to Know of Athletic Graduation Rates: 2023 Definitive Guide breaks down what this federal regulation is and how to get it done.

 Is This a New Requirement?